trebisky/ebaz4205_miner/timer/README.md

-Get timer interrupts working on the EBAZ4205
+Get timer and uart interrupts on the EBAZ4205

-*** Still in progress, not working yet.

 Copied from /u1/Projects/OrangePi/Archive/inter_kyu

-Nothing done yet, but will need to reviews the lds file and especially the Makefile (pull my Makefile from ../prf in this project.
+This was first made to work with a serial rcv interrupt, then a simple timer driver as added.

+This gets timer interrupts at 1000 Hz, reporting on them continuously at 1 Hz on the console.
+Keypresses generate interrupts which are reported.

-For the Orange Pi this was a quick hack pulling all kinds of stuff from Kyu.
-My comments follow:
+The Orange Pi version this was derived from was a quick hack pulling all kinds of stuff from Kyu.
+My comments on that from the Orange Pi archive follow:

 ----